 Save For Something Fun

 While it’s important to save money for retirement and have funds stashed away in an emergency fund, it’s OK to save your money for fun things, too.
-If your goal is to go on a tropical vacation, buy a designer handbag, take your family to Disneyland or something else entirely, figure out how much it will cost and how much you will need to save each week or month to be able to finance your goal by the end of the year.
+If your goal is to go on a tropical vacation, buy a designer handbag, take your family to Disneyland or something else entirely, figure out how much it will cost and how much you will need to save each week or month to be able to finance your goal by the end of the year, especially since it may be safe to travel by then.
 Set up a savings account specifically for this goal, and contribute to it in regular increments.
 If you stick to the savings plan you decide on, by the end of the year, you’ll really be able to treat yourself!

 More From GOBankingRates